Electronic Case Reporting (eCR) in Louisiana

 - Communicate intent to participate in eCR by completing the Louisiana eCR registration form.
 The form will ask for information such as:

 - EHR vendor

-- Primary contact information (phone number and email address)
+- Primary contact information (including phone number and e-mail address)

 - CDC: Electronic case reporting (eCR)

 - APHL, AIMS Platform: eCR - Electronic Case Reporting